AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/chat-integration/drift-integration-faq.md

 ---
 unique-page-id: 27656441
-description: Drift Integration FAQ - Bizible - Product Documentation
+description: Drift Integration FAQ - Marketo Measure - Product Documentation
 title: Drift Integration FAQ
 exl-id: ae5706b1-1f6c-4201-8585-0d7c587746e1
 ---
 # Drift Integration FAQ {#drift-integration-faq}

-As a part of Bizible's integration with Drift, we've outlined some of the most frequently asked questions.
-If there are any questions not outlined below, please reach out to your Customer Success Manager or support@bizible.com.
+As a part of Marketo Measure's integration with Drift, we've outlined some of the most frequently asked questions.
+If there are any questions not outlined below, please reach out to your Customer Success Manager or [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.

 **How is the integration enabled?**

-Drift Chat tracking for Bizible is enabled by default.
-If for any reason you want to disable it (and not create Touchpoints from Drift Chats by default), we will need an additional attribute added to your Bizible Javascript implementation, bolded below:
+Drift Chat tracking for Marketo Measure is enabled by default.
+If for any reason you want to disable it (and not create Touchpoints from Drift Chats by default), we will need an additional attribute added to your Marketo Measure Javascript implementation, bolded below:

 `<script type="text/javascript" src="https://cdn.bizible.com/scripts/bizible.js" async="" id="bizible-settings" data-chatEnabled="false"></script>`

-For those using Google Tag Manager to load the Bizible Script, if you want to exclude your Drift Chats from being Touchpoint-eligible, you’ll need to add to following `<span>` right after your Bizible Script:
+For those using Google Tag Manager to load the Marketo Measure Script, if you want to exclude your Drift Chats from being Touchpoint-eligible, you’ll need to add to following `<span>` right after your Marketo Measure Script:

 `<span id="bizible-settings" data-chatEnabled="false"></span>`

 **What does the integration do?**

-The integration now allows Bizible to track when an end-user provides their email address in a Drift chat.
+The integration now allows Marketo Measure to track when an end-user provides their email address in a Drift chat.
 From there we create touchpoints from these interactions with a Touchpoint Type of "Web Chat."
 This integration allows marketers to understand the performance of their chat interactions, along with the channels/sub-channels/campaigns that drive people to interact with these chats.

 **What if I track Drift via campaign sync rules?**